 Pathology of a Lesion to the Sensory System

-The pathology of a lesion to the sensory system is comparable to a motor system impairment insofar as it depends on the affected fibre tract and its path.
+The pathology of a lesion to the sensory system is comparable to a motor system impairment insofar as it depends on the affected fiber tract and its path.

-In the event of damage to one of the three sensory tracts, different symptoms develop according to the path of the tract and its transferred qualities; the unconscious information conveyed through the spinocerebellar tracts, however, are an exception which induces sensorimotor deficits.
+In the event of damage to one of the three sensory tracts, different symptoms develop according to the path of the tract and its transferred qualities; the unconscious information conveyed through the spinocerebellar tracts, however, is an exception, which induces sensorimotor deficits.

 Deficiency of the anterolateral system

-In addition to a complete lesion, there may be an isolated deficit of a fibre tract, so that only the correspondingly transferred quality on the contralateral side is cancelled.
+In addition to a complete lesion, there may be an isolated deficit of a fiber tract, so that only the correspondingly transferred quality on the contralateral side is cancelled.

 Deficiency of the dorsal column system

 Possible causes for an impairment are, for instance, a vitamin B12 deficiency, which can occur in the context of alcoholism.
-This clinical picture is called subacute combined degeneration of spinal cord (SACD), in which the lateral columns are affected in addition to the dorsal columns.
+This clinical picture is called subacute combined degeneration of the spinal cord (SACD), in which the lateral columns are affected, in addition to the dorsal columns.